Positivism

 Dig deeper with Sebastian →

 Ourselves as people, domesticated, positivized: narcissistic self-observation and introspection.
-This is a way to escape the soul, to cheat it by presenting something to it that only seems to be what it indeed needs.
+This is a way to escape the soul, to cheat it.

 Giegerich, Wolfgang, The Soul’s Logical Life Towards a Rigorous Notion of, 2020thesis